MLB Rumors: J.D. Martinez Seeking $200M, Which Might Be Wishful Thinking

 “In an era during which a lot of teams increasingly pay for skills other than slugging,” ESPN’s Buster Olney wrote in September, “a generation of hitters are altering their swings in an attempt to drive the ball for extra-base hits and generating home runs more than ever before — and the staggering volume of hitters with gaudy home run production might diminish the already depressed market prices.”

 We shall see.
-When there are big-money teams like the Boston Red Sox in the market for big bats, though, that could end up turning the market on its head.
+When there are big-money teams like the Boston Red Sox in the market for power bats, though, that could end up turning the market on its head.

 Thumbnail photo via Joe Camporeal/USA TODAY Sports Images